Suicide Prevention Training Programs

 ASIST (Applied Suicide Intervention Skills Training)

-ASIST is a two-day intensive, interactive and practice-dominated course designed to help caregivers recognize and review risk, and intervene to prevent the immediate risk of suicide.
-It is by far the most widely used, acclaimed and researched suicide intervention training workshop in the world.
+ASIST is a two-day intensive, interactive, practice-dominated course designed to help caregivers recognize and review risk, and intervene to prevent the immediate risk of suicide.
+It is by far the most widely used, acclaimed, and researched suicide intervention training workshop in the world.

 Mental Health First Aid